PUBLICATION IN ACCORDANCE WITH ARTICLE 14 OF THE BELGIAN LAW OF 2 MAY 2007 REGARDING THE PUBLICATION OF MAJOR SHAREHOLDINGS (THE "TRANSPARENCY LAW")

 REGULATED INFORMATION

-GHENT, Belgium, 6 February 2018 - Ablynx (NASDAQ:ABLX) today announced, in accordance with Article 14 of the Belgian Law of 2 May 2007 regarding the publication of major shareholdings in issuers whose securities are admitted to trading on a regulated market (the "Transparency Law"), that it received a notification of shareholdings from Bank of America Corporation on 2 February 2018.
+GHENT, Belgium, 7 February 2018 - Ablynx (NASDAQ:ABLX) today announced, in accordance with Article 14 of the Belgian Law of 2 May 2007 regarding the publication of major shareholdings in issuers whose securities are admitted to trading on a regulated market (the "Transparency Law"), that it received a notification of shareholdings from Norges Bank on 2 and 5 February 2018.

-Bank of America Corporation notified Ablynx that Merrill Lynch Professional Clearing Corporation, a subsidiary undertaking, has downward crossed the 5% threshold of voting rights of Ablynx held through financial instruments since 30 January 2018.

-Bank of America Corporation (taking into account the holdings of its subsidiary undertakings) now holds a total of 3,784,120 voting securities of Ablynx, representing 5.04% of the 75,065,990 outstanding voting rights of Ablynx (versus 5.15% notified previously on 16 January 2018).
+Norges Bank notified Ablynx that it has upward crossed the 3% threshold since 1 February 2018 and downward crossed the 3% threshold since 2 February 2018 and now holds a total of 2,004,478 voting securities of Ablynx, representing 2.67% of the current 75,065,990 outstanding voting rights of Ablynx.

-- Reason for the notification: acquisition or disposal of financial instruments that are treated as voting securities
+- Reason for the notification: acquisition or disposal of voting securities or voting rights

 - Denominator: 75,065,990